-The Board sets the risk appetite tolerance in relation to funding and liquidity risks and (via the CEO) delegates certain responsibility for operational oversight and management of risk and treasury matters to the firm's ALCO and CRC.
-These senior executive-level committees are responsible for overseeing the framework for the management and control of liquidity risk, including providing feedback to the Board to allow it to discharge its obligations.
+The Board sets the risk appetite tolerance in relation to funding and liquidity risks and (via the CEO) delegates certain responsibility for operational oversight and management of risk and treasury matters to the firm's CRC.
+This senior executive-level committees is responsible for overseeing the framework for the management and control of liquidity risk, including providing feedback to the Board to allow it to discharge its obligations.

-The Liquidity and Market Risk department, within the Risk and Compliance Division, undertakes daily reporting of the firm's funding and liquidity position.
-The department is tasked with the overall responsibility for establishing and maintaining DCME's Liquidity Risk Framework, which is integrated in the broader Financial Risk Framework, and the day-to-day responsibility for monitoring adherence to the firm's liquidity risk appetite.
+The Liquidity Risk department, within the Risk and Compliance Division, undertakes daily reporting of the firm's funding and liquidity position.
+The department is tasked with the overall responsibility for establishing and maintaining DCME's liquidity risk framework, which is integrated in the broader Financial Risk Framework, and the day-to-day responsibility for monitoring adherence to the firm's liquidity risk appetite.

-A series of controls and limits are in place around the size and composition of the liquidity reserves, cash flow mismatches, funding gaps and funding utilisation at division and firm level.
-Measurement is against both internal as well as external regulatory metrics, for example the FCA ILG ratio, applicable during the IFPR transitional period.
+A series of controls and limits are in place around the size and composition of the liquid assets, liquidity reserves and funding utilisation at division and firm level.
+Measurement is against both internal as well as external regulatory requirements.